khang-nd/spc/README.md

 ![spc-screenshot](screenshot.png)

-I'm a dev and I use special characters frequently.
+I use special characters frequently and I'm a dev.

 ## Installation